dongnguyenvt/golang-lru/README.md

 golang-lru
 ==========
+This repo is hard-fork of github.com/hashicorp/golang-lru to add generic interface which only available on go 1.18+

 This provides the `lru` package which implements a fixed-size thread safe LRU cache.
 It is based on the cache in Groupcache.